PawlikKing/graphen-public/README.md

 # Graphen - Network Visualization App

 This tool offers a dynamic, interactive visualization of our corporate network topology, highlighting switches, patch panels, and their physical/logical connections.
-This tool offers a dynamic, interactive visualization of our corporate network topology, highlighting switches, patch panels, and their physical/logical connections.

 ## Prerequisites